Vortex-Deskware/WebSoftPy/README.md

 ![image](https://github.com/user-attachments/assets/45502de9-b351-42fc-82a5-278e02482405)

 You are now asked wether you wish to build an executable or not.
-The build process utilizes `pyinstaller` and generates a relatively large file.
+The build process utilizes `pyinstaller` and generates a relatively large file (~155MB).
 - We only recommend building the executable if you want portability and/or running it on computers that do not have python installed.

 ## Notes from devs: